Office of Child Support Enforcement

-The Office of Child Support Enforcement (OCSE) is a United States government office responsible for overseeing the U.S. child support program.
+The Office of Child Support Services (OCSS) is a United States government office responsible for overseeing the U.S. child support program.
 Child support is the obligation on parents to provide financial support for their children.
-OCSE was established with the Federal Government’s enactment of Child Support Enforcement and Paternity Establishment Program (CSE) in 1975, which was enacted to reduce welfare expenses by collecting child support from non-custodial parents.
+OCSS was established with the Federal Government’s enactment of Child Support Enforcement and Paternity Establishment Program (CSE) in 1975, which was enacted to reduce welfare expenses by collecting child support from non-custodial parents.

-The mission of OCSE is to increase the reliability of child support paid by parents when they live apart from their children.
+The mission of OCSS is to increase the reliability of child support paid by parents when they live apart from their children.
 The program accomplishes this by locating parents, establishing legal fatherhood (paternity), establishing and enforcing fair support orders, increasing health care coverage for children, removing barriers to payment, such as referring parents to employment services, supporting healthy co-parenting relationships, supporting responsible fatherhood, and helping to prevent and reduce family violence.

 Program history

 In 1935 a program was created as a result of the Social Security Act called the Aid to Families with Dependent Children (AFDC).
 It was formed to service the needs of low-income or no-income families, and especially, the needs of children living in single parent homes.
 Particular focus was placed on children who had lost a parent to death or abandonment.

 The need for services expanded over time as issues affecting dependent children changed.
 By the 1970s it was recognized that reasons for financial assistance had clearly evolved from AFDC’s original intent.
 As opposed to helping children who had lost one parent to death or abandonment, the majority of the needed aid increased because couples were divorcing, separating, or never had been married.
 Recognizing this, the Federal Government enacted the Child Support Enforcement and Paternity Establishment Program (CSE) in 1975.
 This act was put in place to not only pursue a parent who was responsible for the financial support of a child, but to also establish paternity for a child who is born outside of marriage, so child support can be collected from the biological father.
 The Law also amended the Social Security Act (Title IV, part D), authorizing Federal matching funds for enforcement purposes—locating nonresident parents, establishing paternity, establishing child support awards, and collecting child support payments.

-OCSE was established with the Federal Government’s enactment of CSE of 1975.
+OCSS was established with the Federal Government’s enactment of CSE of 1975.
 AFDC was abolished by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, and replaced by a much stricter legal standard known today as TANF—Temporary Assistance for Needy Families.
 TANF is a matching block grant program.
 States are required to meet certain federal standards in areas such as increasing paternal identification, linking networks between states to identify and locate parents and their assets (through the Federal Parent Locator Service (FPLS)), and applying more enforcement techniques to receive the block grant funding.